BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings when hiking, especially on less-trafficked trails.
-Inform someone of your hiking plans and expected return time.
-While crime is low, always carry a basic first-aid kit and plenty of water, as help can be a long way off in some of the more secluded spots.
+Stay aware of your surroundings when hiking, especially on less-trafficked trails.
+Inform someone of your hiking plans, including your route and expected return time.
+While the Troodos Mountains are generally safe, it's always good practice to carry a fully charged mobile phone, a basic first-aid kit, and plenty of water.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.